andersc/fastqueue/README.md

 FastQueue is slightly faster than the boost implementation (tested on a handful systems and architectures) and is not as strict as boost is when it comes to data-types it can carry, it's possible to transfer smart pointers for example.

 FastQueue is what's called a lock-free queue.
-However, there must always be some sort of locks to prevent race conditions when two asynchronous workers communicate.
+However, there must always be some sort of lock to prevent race conditions when two asynchronous workers communicate.
 Many SPSC solutions use atomics to guard the data.
 FastQueue uses a memory barrier technique and limit it's usage to 64-bit platforms for cross thread variable data consistency.

 FastQueue can be pictured as illustrated below: